 To enter information in the TaxAct program for taking the foreign earned income exclusion on Form 2555:

-The exclusion amount will appear as a negative number on Form 1040, Line 9.
+The exclusion amount will appear as a negative number on Schedule 1 (Form 1040 or 1040-SR) Additional Income and Adjustments to Income, Line 9.

 This form is used to claim a credit for foreign taxes paid.